Pashedu tomb Luxor TT 3 information, tours, prices, booking

 The corridor also has a large painting on either wall.
 It is of the god, Anubis as a jackal sitting on a pedestal.
 These two images are mirror reflections of each other.
 Between Anubis’ hind paws he holds a nekhakha-flail.
 As we enter the burial chamber, just above the doorway on the front left wall is a small image.
 It is of the deceased worshiping the goddess Nut in a tree.
 Moreover, she emerges from the tree trunk and pours a libation over the kneeling Pashedu.
 The hand raised to catch the water.
 In three registers, the rest of the lower wall is a scene.
 It also depicts rows of the deceased’s family in adoration.
 Furthermore, in the arch above the doorway, we find Pashedu worshiping Sokar-Osiris.
 It is in the form of a winged falcon on a boat.
 Above the god is also an udjat-eye.

 Turning the corner, on the long left wall, there is a scene showing Pashedu and his wife.
-Moreover, it is with their hands raised in worship of Horus.
+Moreover, it is with their hands which raised in worship of Horus.
 By there feet are also a son and granddaughter.
 Note the wax perfume on his wife’s head.
 Here, passages from the Book of the Dead surround the images of Pashedu and Nedjembehdet.
 Further down the wall is a fragmentary image of Horus as a falcon.
 It also surrounded by the text from the Book of the Dead.
 Images no longer adorn the lower part of the back wall of the burial chamber.
 Moreover, within the upper arch we find a scene depicting Osiris in full regalia.
 A deity raises a burning brazier (candles) before him.
 Behind him are the mountains of the west over.
 It also shows a udjat-eye holding a second burning brazier.

 More details about Pashedu tomb Luxor: